KCCG/genomics-r-intro/_episodes/01-introduction.md

 ~~~
 {: .language-r}

+Be liberal with your comments, especially the comments that you leave to your future self revising the content of this course.
+It is possible to "overdo" comments, but most code could do with greater explanation, not less.

 > ## Exercise: Work interactively in R
 >
 > What happens when you try to enter the `getwd()` command in the Console pane?